edyMendes/IONIC_tutorial_project/README.md

 # IONIC_tutorial_project

+For this project, make sure you have Node.js installed.

 To run the project just for the web open the project folder and run the following commands:
 ```
   npm install